 of vector-valued functions which is characterized by a kernel derived from the receive sensitivities.

-Parallel imaging in k-space can be expressed as approximation in this space.
-This novel formulation yields
+Parallel imaging using multiple receivers can be expressed as approximation in this space.
+This mathematical formulation yields

-insights about sampling in k-space which go beyond what is possible with the traditional g-factor analysis.
+insights about sampling which go beyond what is possible with the traditional analysis.

-ESPIRiT is a new algorithm for autocalibrated parallel MRI, which combines
+ESPIRiT is an algorithm for autocalibrated parallel MRI, which combines

-the robustness of GRAPPA with the speed and flexibility of a SENSE-based
+the robustness of the GRAPPA method with the speed and flexibility of a SENSE-based

 are available in our reconstruction toolbox.

 Calibrationless Parallel MRI with Nonlinear Inverse Reconstruction